BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/bacilluspipeline/documentation_bacillus.md

 ### Hybrid

 Filtered ONT reads are assembled using `Flye 2.9.4` with default options providing the filtered reads using the `--nano-corr` option. `Medaka 1.12.0` polishes the resulting assembly with the filtered ONT reads and default options.
-Then, `Polypolish 0.6.0` and `POLCA 4.1.0` are used sequentially to polish the ONT-polished assembly with the filtered Illumina reads and both with default options.
+Then, `Polypolish 0.6.0` and `Pypolca 0.4.0` are used sequentially to polish the ONT-polished assembly with the filtered Illumina reads and both with default options.

 ### QUAST
 `QUAST 5.2.0` is then used to check the quality of the resulting assembly with the following options: